 - Keep assembling the skewers until you’ve reached your desired number of skewers.

-These skewers are best served day of assembly.
-There is too much moisture in the mozzarella and melon for them to keep nicely more than one day.
+These skewers are best served day of.
+There is a lot of moisture in the mozzarella and melon that tends to make the prosciutto slimy if left too long.